 - A Guide to Programs Sending Kids to Better Schools

-- Responding to Diversity and Inequity in Schools
+- Tracking in Schools

 The notorious No Child Left Behind Act (NCLB) was created to address the issue of education gaps, but is it also responsible for an increase in dropout rates?
 Sadly, the answer might be yes.
 The unfortunate new trend in some public schools is to let children drop out, and the reason has its roots in NCLB.

 In theory NCLB is a federal reform that creates standards in education so that no matter what public school a third grader went to, as long as he was in the same state, he would learn the same curriculum.
 But the catch is that if the school doesn't test well in statewide exams, it'll receive sanctions.
 Sanctions are light if the school doesn't perform well for two years, such as a mandatory extension of the length of the school year or day.
 But if the school continues to perform poorly over the next few years, the state can restructure the school including firing any educators and even changing it into a charter school.
 So, NCLB provides a carrot and a stick: if schools perform well they get more money, but if they don't do well they lose control to the state.
 And with NCLB already underfunded, lower performing schools get even less money.

 NCLB only looks at test scores, not at graduation rates.
 So, if a low-scoring student drops out, it will increase the school's overall score.
 Now, some schools are “pushing” their low-preforming students to drop out in an effort to increase their NCLB funding.
 Although schools call the dropouts various names to try to reduce unfavorable statistics, it comes down to the fact that students leave school and don't come back.
 Bob Wise, the President of the Alliance for Excellent Education, a nonprofit organization focused on high school improvement, is concerned with this trend: “In this country about 7,000 students per school day drop out of school.”